NethServer/ns8-core/nextcloud/README.md

 ```

 Finally, setup traefik to access.
-Then launch `set-host`, by setting the following parameters:
+Then launch `set-route`, by setting the following parameters:
 - the module instance name
 - the listen URL
 - the virtual host name